OptimalScale/DetGPT/README.md

 The code will be released soon.

 ## Deploy Demo Locally
 Run the demo by executing the following command.
-Replace 'ckpt' in the config file to the pretrained linear weights path.
+Replace 'path/to/pretrained_linear_weights' in the config file to the real path.
+We currently release linear weights based on [Vicuna-13B-v1.1](https://github.com/lm-sys/FastChat#vicuna-weights) and will release other weights later.
 The demo runs on 2 GPUs by default, one for the language model and another for GroundingDino.

 ```
 CUDA_VISIBLE_DEVICES=0,1 python demo_detgpt.py --cfg-path configs/detgpt_tasktune_13b_coco.yaml
 ```